Create a Routine for Better Sleep

 • Progressive muscle relaxation.
 It uses breathing and muscle contraction/release techniques.
 It’s also good for relieving stress.

 • Guided imagery.
 You can try doing it yourself or find a recorded session.
-They’re easy to find online.
+The soundtracks are easy to find online.

 • Mindfulness meditation.
 This practice helps you relax by focusing on the present and letting go of judgment.
 It may be helpful for those who have trouble shutting down excessive thoughts or if you have sleep-related anxiety.